qmk/qmk_firmware/docs/coding_conventions_c.md

 * In general we don't wrap lines, they can be as long as needed.
 If you do choose to wrap lines please do not wrap any wider than 76 columns.
 * We use `#pragma once` at the start of header files rather than old-style include guards (`#ifndef THIS_FILE_H`, `#define THIS_FILE_H`, ..., `#endif`)
 * We accept both forms of preprocessor if's: `#ifdef DEFINED` and `#if defined(DEFINED)`
-  * If you are not sure which to prefer use the `#if defined(DEFINED)` form.
+  * If you are not sure which to prefer then use the `#if defined(DEFINED)` form.
   * Do not change existing code from one style to the other, except when moving to a multiple condition `#if`.
   * Do not put whitespace between `#` and `if`.
   * When deciding how (or if) to indent directives keep these points in mind:
-    * Readability is more important than consistency.
+    * Readability is more important than the consistency.
     * Follow the file's existing style.
 If the file is mixed follow the style that makes sense for the section you are modifying.
-    * When choosing to indent you can follow the indention level of the surrounding C code, or preprocessor directives can have their own indent level.
+    * When choosing to indent you can follow the indention level of the surrounding C code, or preprocessor directives can have their indent level.
 Choose the style that best communicates the intent of your code.

 Here is an example for easy reference: